TheNachi/RickAndMortyCharacters/README.md

 3. **Architecture**: The MVVM (Model-View-ViewModel) architecture was chosen for this project.
 This decision was made to improve testability and maintain a clear separation of concerns.

 4. **Combine Framework**: Apple's Combine framework was used for handling asynchronous events.
-This modern approach to handling data streams and asynchronous operations aligns well with SwiftUI and provides a robust foundation for future enhancements.

 ## Challenges and Solutions